evansbenj/Reduced-Representation-Workshop/2_BasicUnix.md

 ## How much does this cost and where can I do it?

 I've done RADseq multiple times at [Floragenix](http://www.floragenex.com/), which is located in Oregon, USA.
 I've also done Genotype by Sequencing at [Cornell University](http://www.biotech.cornell.edu/brc/genomic-diversity-facility) in New York, USA.
 The prices for a 95 sample run, including library preparation and one lane of single end Illumina sequencing but no bioinformatics were about US$7725 and $6,080 respectively.
+I think RADseq services are also available at the University of Edinburgh.
+I anticipate that the cost of these services will decline considerably over the next few years and that more sequencing centers will offer this service.

 ## Some Unix Basics